 Metaline Falls, WA 99153

-The Sullivan Lake Ranger Station will continue to have full visitor services, but offices will be open Monday, Tuesday, Thursday and Friday from 7:30 a.m. to 4 p.m., closed Wednesday.
-The Newport Ranger District Office will continue to be open Monday through Friday 7:30 a.m. to 4 p.m. with full services.)
+The Sullivan Lake Ranger Station will be open Monday, Tuesday, Thursday and Friday from 7:30 a.m. to 4 p.m., closed Wednesday.
+The Newport Ranger District Office will continue to be open Monday through Friday 7:30 a.m. to 4 p.m. with full services.